joomla-projects/gsoc19_webservices/manual/en-US/about-joomla/installing-the-repo.md

 ## How to install the webservices branch
-Checkout the `lib_api` branch in this repository.
+Checkout the `lib_api` branch in this repository (NOTE: As of the start of GSOC 2019 you are better using the main Joomla 4 repo Nightly builds or Alpha 7 or later all of which contain more code than in this repo).
 Install Joomla as normal.
 You then need to discover install the 'Webservices - Content' plugin (and publish it).
 Currently as the plugin name suggests webservices is only being worked on for com_content - however it is being built in such a way that once it works for com_content it should be easy to apply across the rest of our core components.
 You must authenticate with basic authentication.
 For the examples below we shall use a username of